MAA8007/Multi-Stage-Fire-Detection/README.md

 ### 1. Data Acquisition and Dataset Creation (using Google Earth Engine - GEE)

-* **Study Area:** Key agricultural zones in Punjab, Pakistan/India.
+This project utilizes datasets created using Google Earth Engine (GEE).
+It has been designed to facilitate the **prediction** of stubble burning in the agricultural regions of Punjab.
+The process leverages satellite imagery and active fire observations spanning several years (2019-2024) to build a comprehensive collection of data representing both areas affected by burning and those that remained unburned [deliverable_2.ipynb].

-* **Timeframe:** 2019-2024, focusing on the typical burning season (September-December), with data collection for prediction starting from June 1st each year.
+* **Geographical Scope & Timeframe:** The analysis focuses on a large area encompassing key agricultural zones within Punjab.
+We established a consistent timeframe for analysis each year, specifically the burning season which typically occurs between September and December.
+For the prediction task, data collection for each point starts from June 1st [deliverable_2.ipynb].
+* **Cropland Masking:** To ensure focus on agricultural activities, a pre-existing map identifying cropland areas was incorporated, effectively masking out non-agricultural land [deliverable_2.ipynb].
 * **Data Sources:**
-    * **Sentinel-2 (S2) MSI:** Optical data providing 10 spectral bands (B2, B3, B4, B5, B6, B7, B8, B8A, B11, B12) and 7 derived indices (NDVI, NDWI, NDRE, MSAVI, SAVI, NBR, BAIS2).
-Images with >40% cloud cover are excluded.
+    * **Sentinel-2 (S2) MSI:** Optical data providing 10 spectral bands (B2-B12) and 7 derived indices (NDVI, NDWI, NDRE, MSAVI, SAVI, NBR, BAIS2).
+S2 samples with >40% cloud cover were excluded as they would significantly distort metrics [deliverable_2.ipynb, deliverable4.ipynb].
-    * **Sentinel-1 (SAR):** C-band Synthetic Aperture Radar data, providing VV and VH backscatter polarizations, derived ratios (RFDI, RVI), and texture features (VH\_contrast, VH\_entropy, VV\_contrast).
+    * **Sentinel-1 (SAR):** C-band Synthetic Aperture Radar data, providing VV and VH backscatter, ratios (RFDI, RVI), and texture features.
+SAR is crucial due to its cloud penetration capabilities.
+This was utlized in the 2nd improvement [deliverable4.ipynb].
-* **Labeling (Prediction Task):**
-    * Burned points (`burn_status=1`): Identified where active fire locations (from MODIS/VIIRS) coincided with cropland areas during the burn season.
-    * Unburned points (`burn_status=0`): Randomly sampled within cropland areas, distanced from detected fires.
+* **Point Labeling & Feature Extraction (Prediction Task):** The core of the dataset generation process centered around identifying locations indicative of stubble burning.
+This was achieved by analyzing active fire data obtained from satellites.
+When these fire locations coincided with our defined cropland areas, they were labeled as 'burned' sample points.
+To provide a comparative dataset, 'unburned' sample points were selected as random locations within the cropland areas that were a certain distance away from any detected fires.
+Around each of these identified burned and unburned locations, small virtual buffer zones served as areas from which to extract relevant information from S2 imagery.
+From this optical imagery, key indicators such as the Normalized Difference Vegetation Index (NDVI) and the Normalized Burn Ratio (NBR) were calculated [deliverable_2.ipynb].
-    * A balanced dataset of 1051 unique burned and 1051 unburned field-year identifiers (`item_id`) common to both S2 and SAR was created after filtering for the prediction task.
+* **Output:** The culmination of this process was the creation of a structured, tabular dataset, making it suitable for training DL models to distinguish between (or predict) burned and unburned agricultural fields [deliverable_2.ipynb].
+For the prediction task, a balanced dataset of 1051 unique burned and 1051 unburned field-year identifiers (`item_id`) was used.
-* **Notebook:** `eda.ipynb` details this process.
+* **Notebook:** `deliverable_2.ipynb` (formerly `eda.ipynb`) details this GEE process and initial EDA.

 ### 2. Data Preprocessing for Early Prediction

+The shift from detection to prediction required significant changes to our data collection process []:
 * **Temporal Cutoff:**
-    * *Burned Fields:* Time series data from June 1st up to 10 days *before* the confirmed burn date.
+    * *Burned Fields:* Time series data collected from June 1st up to 10 days *before* the confirmed burn date.
-    * *Unburned Fields:* Time series data from June 1st up to September 15th of the respective year.
-This prevents the model from learning post-harvest patterns not available in a forecasting scenario.
+    * *Unburned Fields:* Time series data collected from June 1st up to September 15th of the respective year.
+This ensures the model learns from pre-burn indicators only [deliverable4.ipynb].
-* **Temporal Splitting:** To ensure robust evaluation and prevent data leakage from future years, the data is split strictly by year:
+* **Temporal Splitting:** A strict year-based temporal split was utilized to ensure the model generalizes well and is not memorizing year-specific patterns:
     * Training: 2019, 2020, 2021, 2022 (1410 fields)
-    * Validation: 2024 (342 fields)
+    * Validation: 2023 (350 fields)
-    * Testing: 2023 (350 fields)
+    * Testing: 2024 (342 fields) [deliverable4.ipynb].
 * **Sequence Preparation:**
-    * Data is sorted chronologically for each `item_id`.
-    * Missing values within each time series are imputed using the series mean.
-    * Features are scaled using `StandardScaler` (fitted only on the training set).
+    * Data sorted chronologically.
+Missing values imputed using series mean.
+Features scaled using `StandardScaler` (fitted only on training).
+Sequences padded/truncated: S2 to 30 steps, SAR to 60 steps.
-    * Sequences are padded/truncated to fixed lengths: 30 steps for S2, 60 for SAR.

 ### 3. Modeling for Early Prediction

-* **Baseline Model (S2 Transformer - Detection Task):**
+* **Baseline Model (S2 Transformer - Original Detection Task):**
-    * An initial Transformer model using only normalized Sentinel-2 sequences (15 steps) for *burn detection*.
+    * An initial Transformer model using only normalized Sentinel-2 sequences for *burn detection*.
-    * Achieved high validation F1 (~0.99), demonstrating Transformer viability.
-    * **Notebook:** `deliverable_3 (4).ipynb`
+    * **Notebook:** `deliverable_3.ipynb` (formerly `deliverable_3 (4).ipynb`).
 * **Random Forest Baseline (Prediction Task):**
-    * Trained on 96 static statistical features (mean, std, min, max per S2/SAR feature).
+    * Trained on static statistical features.
+Compared against the Transformer to show its effectiveness.
+Performance: 50% Accuracy, 0.00 F1-Score.
-    * Performance: 50% Accuracy, 0.00 F1-Score on the 2023 test set, indicating insufficiency of static features for prediction.
 * **Dual-Input Transformer (Prediction Task - Main Model):**
-    * Processes S2 and SAR time series in parallel branches.
+    * Instead of a vanilla, single-input transformer, a Dual-Input Transformer is used, utilizing both SAR and S2 data.
+This approach was chosen because SAR and S2 satellites do not orbit over a single location at the same time, and fusing datasets would lead to discarding many SAR samples due to S2 cloud cover issues (>40% cloud cover samples were excluded).
-    * Architecture: Embedding -> Positional Encoding -> Transformer Encoder Block(s) (1 layer, 2 heads, 128 FF units) -> Global Average Pooling -> Concatenation -> Dense Layers for classification.
+    * Architecture: Parallel S2/SAR branches (Embedding -> Positional Encoding -> Transformer Encoder -> Pooling) -> Concatenation -> Dense Layers.
-    * Includes L2 regularization and Dropout (0.4) to mitigate overfitting.
+    * Addressed initial drastic overfitting (test accuracy ~70%) by incorporating dropout and regularization, leading to markedly better results.
     * Performance (2023 Test Set): ≈99.14% Accuracy, ≈0.9915 F1-Score.
-    * **Notebook:** `deliverable4 (3).ipynb`
+    * **Notebook:** `deliverable4.ipynb` (formerly `deliverable4 (3).ipynb`).

 ### 4. Burned Area Segmentation (Future Work)

-To complement the prediction of *likelihood*, this phase aims to estimate the *spatial extent* of burned areas after an event.
+To complement the prediction of *likelihood*, this phase aims to estimate the *spatial extent* of burned areas post-event using image segmentation.
+Image segmentation is crucial for precise spatial quantification, detailed mapping, change detection, and targeted analysis of environmental events like fires.
-* **Model:** U-Net architecture with a ResNet34 backbone.
-* **Input:** Post-burn Sentinel-2 imagery patches.
-* **Training:** Will involve transfer learning, fine-tuning a pre-trained ResNet34 encoder on a custom dataset of S2 burn scar images and ground-truth masks.
-* **Evaluation:** Intersection over Union (IoU) metric.
-* **Notebook (Prototype):** `Untitled-2 _1_-3.ipynb`

-## Getting Started

-1.  **Clone the repository:**
-    ```bash
-    git clone [Your GitHub Link Here]
-    cd [repository-name]
-    ```
-2.  **Set up environment:** (Provide instructions, e.g., conda environment.yml or requirements.txt)
-3.  **Data:** Download preprocessed data from [link if available] or run GEE scripts in `data/` (if provided).
-Place CSVs in a directory and update `DATA_DIR` in `deliverable4 (3).ipynb`.
-4.  **Run Notebooks:**
-    * Explore data creation in `eda.ipynb`.
-    * See the baseline detection model in `deliverable_3 (4).ipynb`.
-    * Run `deliverable4 (3).ipynb` for the main prediction model training and evaluation.
-    * Review the segmentation prototype in `Untitled-2 _1_-3.ipynb`.

-## Key Findings & Contributions

-* **Early Prediction Feasibility:** Demonstrated that stubble burning can be predicted with high accuracy (≈99%) up to 10 days in advance using multi-modal satellite time series.
-* **Dual-Input Transformer Efficacy:** Showcased the superiority of a sequence-based Dual-Input Transformer over static feature models (Random Forest) for capturing predictive temporal patterns.
-* **Multi-Modal Advantage:** Integrated S2 optical and SAR radar data, leveraging SAR's cloud-penetrating capabilities for more robust analysis.
-* **Temporal Validation:** Employed a strict temporal split (training on 2019-2022, testing on 2023, validating on 2024) to ensure model generalization to unseen years.
-* **Comprehensive Pipeline:** Outlined an end-to-end approach from GEE-based dataset creation to prediction, with a clear path towards future integration of burned area segmentation for spatial extent estimation.

-## Future Work

-* Fully implement and evaluate the U-Net based burned area segmentation model with a ResNet34 backbone using transfer learning.
-* Create and curate a high-quality labeled dataset for burned area segmentation specific to the Punjab region.
-* Investigate the optimal prediction window (currently 10 days pre-burn).
-* Explore incorporating additional data sources (e.g., meteorological data, soil moisture) to potentially enhance prediction accuracy and lead time.
-* Refine model architectures and hyperparameter tuning.

-## Acknowledgements
-Muhammad Ashhad Ali (Project Partner) ashhadali7703@gmail.com
+* **Model:** SegFormer architecture (as prototyped with a U-Net/ResNet34 previously).
+The current focus is on segmenting forest fires using the CEMS Wildfires dataset, with plans to adapt this for stubble burning.
+* **Input Enhancement:** Incorporates spectral indices (NBR and NDVI) as additional input channels alongside raw Sentinel-2 bands to better distinguish burned areas from spectrally similar features.
+* **Training Strategy (for Stubble Burning):** **Transfer Learning / Fine-tuning**.
+The model pre-trained on the CEMS forest fire dataset (which learns features for identifying burned biomass from S2 data) will be fine-tuned on a new dataset specifically containing examples of stubble burning events.
+This approach is data-efficient, time-efficient, and often leads to better performance.
+* **Dataset (Initial Task):** CEMS Wildfires dataset (`links-ads/wildfires-cems`) for forest fire segmentation.
+* **Notebook (Forest Fire Segmentation & Transfer Learning Plan):** `final_improvement.ipynb`.

-## Contact
+## Repository Structure
-arsalanmalik900@outlook.com